pvskp/uniwaker/README.md

   * Submit a pull request with a clear description of your changes.

 ## License
-Uniwaker is open-source software licensed under the MIT License.
+uniwaker is open-source software licensed under the MIT License.

 ## Acknowledgements
  [arp](https://github.com/mostlygeek/arp) - An simple easy-to-go arp implementation in golang